NOTE This tutorial contains content from two different documents. It still needs to be harmonized.

 main :: IO ()

 it.
-For example, instead of allocating a lazy ByteString
+For example, instead of allocating a lazy ByteString, you can work

 in a fully streaming manner (such as via